 8. Costco / Costco Gas

 Costco accepts both Visa and Mastercard Gift cards since both are considered debit cards.
-This is what we use when getting Costco gas or shopping at Costco.

 Also, cashiers do not mind when I use multiple gift cards when paying at the register, so this can be an avenue to drain gift cards with spare change.